jhesketh/os-ansible-deployment-specs/template.rst

 Dependencies
 ============

-- Include specific references to specs and/or blueprints in {{ cookiecutter.project_name }}, or in other
-  projects, that this one either depends on or is related to.
+- Include specific references to specs and/or blueprints in os-ansible-deployment, or in other projects, that this one either depends on or is related to.

 - Does this feature require any new library dependencies or code otherwise not included in OpenStack?
 Or does it depend on a specific version of library?